faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 - [Object detection with YOLOv4](/object-detection-with-yolov4/YOLO_object_detection.ipynb): Uses YOLOv4 to classify and localize buses and trucks.
 Builds upon available code from other GitHub repositories.
 - [Anomaly detection of credit card transactions using autoencoders](/anomaly-detection-of-credit-card-transactions-using-autoencoders/anomaly_detection_credit_card_transaction_autoencoder.ipynb
 ): We are trying to differentiate between normal and abnormal credit card transactions.
 The reconstruction error scores toguether with threshold are used to help us identify an anomaly.
-- [Sentiment Analysis on Twitter](/sentiment-analysis/Twitter_Sentiment_Analysis.ipynb): We look at a couple thounsands of tweets and test Random Forests (RF), Support Vector Machine (SVM), and Naive Bayes (NB) to try to predict if a tweet is likely to contain Fake News.
 - [Multiple Linear Regression with SKLearn](/multiple-linear-regression): Exploratory data analysis and linear regression on a dataset with multiple columns (numerical/categorical).
 - [Telecom Customers Churn Prediction](/machine-learning-classification/): Various classification algorithms are tested for this case study such as logistic regression, support vector machine, random forest, k-nearest neighbour and naive bayes.
 Performance comparison is evaluated for all five models.
 - [Credit Card Default Prediction]():